Eurasian Singaporeans: Of Malay and Indonesian descent

 Author Rex Shelley was of mixed English, Portuguese, Malay and Buginese ancestry.

-Of Indian descent

-Singer, Tabitha Nauser is a Eurasian of paternal Swiss and maternal Indian-Singaporean descent.

 Of Japanese and Korean descent

 Other Eurasians in Singapore have parents or are descended from individuals who originated from Japan, Korea or other parts of East Asia.
 An example is TV personality and presenter Stephanie Carrington, who is half White American and half Korean.

 Double-barrelled race classification in official documents

 Since January 2010, the Government in Singapore has allowed the double-barrelling of race classification by parents of different races when they register their children.
 A child may be registered, for instance, as Malay-Caucasian or Caucasian-Chinese.
 Before 2010, the government required children to register as a single race, which was required to be the father's.
 The added flexibility is in response to increasing demographic diversity driven by immigration and more multi-cultural marriages.

 Culture and traditions

-Languages and Kristang patois
+Languages and Kristang (Portuguese-based creole)

 English is generally spoken as a first language by almost all Eurasians in Singapore.
 A number of Eurasians speak Asian languages like Malay, Chinese (Mandarin or other Sinitic Languages) or Tamil as a second or third language.
 Like many Singaporeans, Eurasians will commonly speak Singlish.
-Some of the elder generation of Kristang Eurasians, typically those who have a Portuguese surname or are of Kristang-speaking descent, speak the Portuguese Creole known as Cristão or Papia Kristang (Speaking Kristang) – the Kristang language at home and within their small community.
+Some of the elder generation of Kristang Eurasians, typically those who have a Portuguese surname or are of Kristang-speaking descent, speak the Portuguese creole known as Cristão or Papia Kristang (Speaking Kristang) – the Kristang language at home and within their small community.
 Kristang is a dying patois and is only spoken by a small minority of Eurasians.